foundersandcoders/jwt_workshop/Step3.md

 If you then `base64UrlEncode` (this is not a built-in JavaScript function) the payload json object, you get the string `eyJpc3MiOiJzY290Y2guaW8iLCJleHAiOjEzMDA4MTkzODAsIm5hbWUiOiJDaHJpcyBTZXZpbGxlamEiLCJhZG1pbiI6dHJ1ZX0` for the second part of the JWT.

 ### 3) Create signature using encryption and encoding
-- it is created based on the header and payload
+- created based on the header and payload
-- it is encoded and signed
+- encoded and signed
-You take the encoded header, the encoded payload and using the algorithm specified in the header, you generate a secret, encode all components and sign the JWT.
+You take the encoded header and the encoded payload.
+Using these and the algorithm specified in the header, you: generate a secret, encode all components and sign the JWT.

 *Example (JSON object - remove comments before using)*
 ```javascript